ttrk9/PJ3/README.md

-I used CANNON.js for the physics, and the normal THREE.js framework for everything else.
+I used CANNON.js for the physics, and the CS559 THREE.js framework for everything else.